How to do Your Own Baby Christmas Photoshoot

 Plus, taking the pressure off of your baby to perform for every shot you want to get can make the experience much more laid back and fun!

-This photo idea is probably one of my absolute favorites – you must give this photo idea a try!
+This DIY baby Christmas picture idea is probably one of my absolute favorites!

-My baby loved playing with these lights, it actually ended up being a great sensory activity as well!
+My baby loved playing with these lights, it actually ended up being a great sensory activity!

 How to pull it off:

-Tip: You do not have to wait until it is dark outside to achieve this Christmas lights photo.
-This particulate shot was taken in the early afternoon and we still managed to get the glowing effect.
+Take Note: You do not have to wait until it is dark outside to achieve this “baby with glowing Christmas lights” photo.
+This particular shot was taken in the early afternoon and we still managed to get the glowing effect.